CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 Among the classical methods introduced, HF, FCI, and truncated CI such as CISD are variational, while CCSD is not.
 The main advantage of the variational approach is that any energy calculated from it is never less than the true energy of the electronic state and system in question, i.e. the calculated energy is an upper bound to the true energy.
 Energies can be lowered systematically by increasing the size of the basis set, and the variational behavior serves as a helpful guide to the quality of the trial wavefunction $-$ the lower the energy the better the ansatz.

 The arugument for a non-variational technique such as CCSD over, say, CISD is self-consistency (energy of n widely-separated atoms/molecules of the same species is the same as n times the energy of one of them; see below), which is a physical condition that should be met whenever possible.
 CCSD is also more accurate as it captures more of the correlation energy than CISD.
-CC methods also exhibit fast convergence to the FCI solution, which is exact.
+CC methods also exhibit fast convergence to the (exact) FCI solution.

 ### (2) Separability/size-consistency of HF, CISD, and CCSD